photoprism/photoprism/SPONSORS.md

 They will match every donation in the first year.
 In addition, you can find us on [Patreon][patreon] and [PayPal][paypal].
-Our sponsors and contributors will get for free whatever we might have to [charge](https://docs.photoprism.org/funding/) for a geodata, public events and maps subscription later.
+Our sponsors and contributors will get for free whatever we might have to [charge](https://docs.photoprism.org/funding/) for a geodata, public events, and maps subscription later.

-Also please [leave a star](https://github.com/photoprism/photoprism/stargazers) here on GitHub if you like this project, it provides additional motivation to keep going.
+Also, please [leave a star](https://github.com/photoprism/photoprism/stargazers) here on GitHub if you like this project, it provides additional motivation to keep going.

 Ideas backed by a sponsor are marked with a golden [sponsor][issues:sponsor] label.